 The Company has also issued share-based awards that are not subject to an MSA.
 These awards have generally been in the form of stock options, restricted stock units and performance share units.
 Stock options granted to employees and board members generally vest ratably on an annual basis over a four-year and three-year period, respectively.
-Restricted stock units generally vest ratably over a three-year period.
-Performance share units generally vest ratably over a three-year period, provided that certain minimum performance criteria are met in the year of grant.
+Restricted stock units generally vest ratably over a three-year period, provided that certain minimum performance criteria are met in the year of grant.
 With limited exceptions, the performance share unit and restricted stock unit awards are automatically converted into shares of common stock on the vesting date.